nickyiliwang0000/h/style-guide.md

 * **pseudo selector** NOT pseudo-selector or pseudo-class (even though pseudo-class is [more technically correct](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes))
 <!-- https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes -->
 * **internet** NOT Internet
+* precede a pseudo-class with a colon (e.g. :hover :nth-child NOT hover nth-child)

 #### Markdown-specific conventions
 * New words like _this_